History and exam

 common

-fecal soiling or diarrhea
+faecal soiling or diarrhoea

 constipation

-perianal skin irritation
+peri-anal skin irritation

-Due to moisture and fecal enzymes.
+Due to moisture and faecal enzymes.

 uncommon